hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-Since the purple line is straight line, we can easily calculate its slope:
+Since the purple line is straight, we can easily calculate its slope:

 $$